awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 }`
 ```

-Note the mutation is called `createTodo` - this will be what your prop is named in the component below.
+Note the mutation is called `createTodo`,  this will be what your prop is named in the when you add the mutation to the component below that will add Todos on the screen and invoke the operation.

-Import this into the top of your main application file:
+Import the mutation by dding the following into the top of `App.js`:

 ```javascript
 import NewTodo from './GraphQLNewTodo';